Our Initiatives

 We also provide re-entry support and resources for those released from jail

-Policy, Advocacy and Social Justice
+Policy, Advocacy, and Social Justice

 In partnership with Safe Justice for NC and Policy Analyst, Jarrod James, PRN has designed a non-police alternative model that blends community organizing, national examples from CAHOOTS (Oregon) and STAR (Denver), peer support, and recovery-alternatives to police intervention, use of involuntary commitment, confinement, segregation, restraint, and forced or coercive treatments.
 This team is driven by local community members that are committed to racial equity, safe communities, compassion and humane alternatives with people experiencing emotional distress (see attached recommendations).